JawadData/EUR-USD_DailyActionPrediction/README.md

 1. A Google Drive account linked to Google Colab for data storage and notebook execution.
 2. Python installed locally to run the Flask web application.
-3. Access to Google Colab for running and experimenting with Jupyter notebooks.

 ---
-l

 ## Project Architecture
 ![Project Architecture](architecture-diagram.png)
 ---